Onel-T/Text-Indexer/README.md

 # Text-Indexer
 Uses the Gettysburg Address (speech) in a text-based file to index words.
 Words from the speech are searchable and program will provide line number, position, and number of appearances of the word.
+## Execution
+- Xref.java is the main file to run program